voschezang/coding-handbook/scrum-guide.md

 The duration of sprints is chosen based on busines risk and synchronization with other business events.
 The chosen duration is fixed, but a sprint can be cancelled if the Sprint Goal has become obsolete.
 If there is unfinished work left in a sprint then that  may be moved over the the next sprint.
 If the sprint goal is not reached then the team should take it as an opportunity to learn and choose a new sprint goal in the next sprint.
 Hence it is not permitted to increase the length of a sprint.
 In addition,  reducing quality for the sake of reaching a deadline is a no-go.

 **Anti-pattern**
+Too little or too much overlap between sprints

-Start-stop scrum; no continuity between sprints.
-Mechanical scrum (without Scrum values).
+- Start-stop scrum; no continuity between sprints.

+- Red sprints; repeatedly having leftover work from each previous sprint.

+E.g. repeatedly scoping out all unfinished work at the end of the sprint to make it seem like the sprint went perfect.

 ### Sprint Events
 Sprint events are opportunities to inspect the current sprint and adapt accordingly.
 These events are all time-boxed, but usually they don't take up their full capacity, especially not for shorter sprints.